MuathIT/Python-ATM-Project/README.md

 # Python-ATM-Project
 Hey, this is my first Python project.
-It's about a simple ATM simulation using SQLite.
+It's about a simple ATM simulation using Python/SQLite.
-Actually this is my first project ever :).

 ## Project Structure